ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 ```

-This is the makerP control file that will be modified for each round of makerP.
-For the first round we will do a gene prediction using MakerP's internal algorithm with the transcripts and proteins, as well as a repeatmasking of the genome using the predicted repeat sequences from RepeatModeler.
+This is the maker control file that will be modified for each round of maker.
+For the first round we will do a gene prediction using Maker's internal algorithm with the transcripts and proteins, as well as a repeatmasking of the genome using the predicted repeat sequences from RepeatModeler.

 Note there are only a few options that I have changed.
 Particularly:
 *  genome=  "point directly to your genome"